ConfederacyOfGaia/Gaia/mage.md

 Any time you gain or lose points on your Intelligence score, you gain or lose the appropriate number of spells that you know, starting with those most recently learned.
 For this reason, mages often record the spells they know in a spellbook, so that they can relearn them later in case the unthinkable happens.

-<div style='margin-top:30px'></div>

-> ##### Spellbooks?
-> Unlike other campaign settings, where a spellcaster is beholden to their book of spells, in Gaia, there is no such limitation.
-When a mage learns a spell, it is committed to their long-term memory, and becomes part of their being.
-They have no need to prepare their spells at the beginning of the adventuring day, and they cannot exchange the spells they know for other spells when they gain levells.
->
-> Even though mages do not require a spellbook to store their spells, many keep one anyway:  There are several ways that mages can forget spells that they know, including losing points from their Intelligence score or certain types of magical damage.
-If spells are recorded, then they can be relearned when the mage restores their Intelligence score to its former glory or gains another level.
->
-> Because mgaes are so rare, and finding spells can be difficult, finding another mage's spellbook is possibly the best treasure a mage can find.
->

 #### Casting Spells

 Every time you gain a level, you roll for new spell points, much like you roll for new hit points: You get 1d4+4 spell points per level, + your Intelligence modifier.
 To cast one of your known spells, you must expend a number of spell points determined by the level of the spell you are casting (see the Spell Point Cost table, below).
 If you reduce your spell point total to 0, you gain a level of exhaustion.
 You regain all expended spell points when you finish a long rest.